jonjon02/flashcards_project/README.md

 # flashcards_project
-development of a flashcards application
+development of an flashcards app for uni :)